1st teacher on Salt Spring Island circa 1859 to 1875; one of only 16 public school teachers in the Province at that time.

 This story is also told in a song written in 2009 by Salt Spring Island musician Phil Vernon.

 Epilogue: Upon his return to Ohio, John met and married Almira, also a graduate of Oberlin College.
 They had 3 children.
-John continued to teach for about 20 years before retiring as a farmer.
+John was the principal for 18 years of a Black school in Tarboro, North Carolina.

 Oberlin College was started in the fall of 1833; its’ founders were a Presbyterian minister, a missionary and their supporters.
 While the initial impetus was to combat the “lack of strong Christian principles among the settlers of the American West” they also believed in equality for all and the College became a strong supporter of the abolitionist movement to end slavery.